Ninjacat25/pureRGB-NC25/README.md

 - Many tilesets
 - Title screen, trainer card, and back sprites for the player character (Note: I'm not entirely sure, but the front sprites I edited might be disabled if the front sprite options are changed at all.
 PureRGB allows for swapping between different versions of Pokémon's front sprites.)
+- New logos for the title screen, varying between the Red, Green, and Blue versions, using the Pokémon Gold and Silver logos as a base
+- I believe some of the Gym Leader overworld sprites might be edited versions of Gen 2 ones?

 Other tweaks:
 - Restored the towns' Japanese names